Editor's note: This story contains graphic details.

 "I was being taken advantage of by a grown, adult child molester," one of the sisters said.
 "I hope that anyone else that was affected by this man, please step up.
 You will be heard."

-Thomas was charged on February 5 with child rape, involuntary deviate sexual intercourse with a child, aggravated indecent assault on a child, possession and dissemination of child pornography and other related offenses.
+Thomas was first charged on February 5 with child rape, involuntary deviate sexual intercourse with a child, aggravated indecent assault on a child, possession and dissemination of child pornography and other related offenses.

 Investigators say the child rape allegations date as far back as 40 years.

-Falls Township Police first zeroed in on Thomas in November after receiving a call about sexually explicit writings found on a piece of plywood at the Midway Village mobile home park, said a criminal complaint obtained by NBC10 that contains graphic details of alleged assaults.
+Falls Township Police first zeroed in on Thomas last November after receiving a call about sexually explicit writings found on a piece of plywood at the Midway Village mobile home park, said a criminal complaint obtained by NBC10 that contains graphic details of alleged assaults.
 Thomas had worked as a handyman on a vacant trailer and a new owner found the words describing the sexual assault of two young girls, including names, physical descriptions, parents' names and a date of an alleged assault — Christmas 2014 — police said.

 The writer referred to his penis as "one-eyed Willie," police said.